 - 1 large green bell pepper , chopped (about 1 ½ C)

-- 2 tbsp oil (olive oil or avocado oil)
+- 2 tablespoons oil (olive oil or avocado oil)

-- 2 tsp sugar (or sweetener of your choice)
+- 2 teaspoons sugar (or sweetener of your choice)

 - cayenne pepper (to taste; optional)